 At the end of the day, if you’re an SMB, your testimonial page shouldn’t break the bank.
-You don’t have to build out an entirely new sector of your site to effectively showcase your testimonials.
+You don’t have to build out an entirely new sector of your site to showcase your testimonials effectively.

 Create a Testimonial Page to Grow Your Customer Base

 Once you've created a testimonial page, don't forget to promote it.
 Send it to the customers you featured, your sales staff, and even to your other customers if you think they'd be interested.
 And don't forget to add a link to your testimonial page on your homepage, on your "About Us" page, or as part of your overall navigation.
 These testimonials will generate positive word-of-mouth and exponentially increase your customer base.